DZuz14/react-hooks-gallery/README.md

 # React Hooks Photo Gallery

 Example of a photo gallery built with React Hooks.
-Responsive & more advanced version coming soon.
 Please be aware this is just an example, you would want to load images that were optimized for specific screen sizes.
-The one's in the demo are just large ones by default.
+The one's in the demo are quite large.

+If I get some additional time, I will attempt to update this for performance and responsiveness.

 ## Use